Teeth Scaling in Hong Kong: Your Options and Costs

 It is important to note that you cannot just get dental insurance.
 Dental cover can only be added to a medical inpatient-only plan or inpatient and outpatient plan.

-While dental treatment isn’t always covered, most companies provide some dental cover to their employees.
+While dental treatment isn’t always covered, most companies provide some dental cover to their employees through group medical insurance.
 Such employee dental cover is systematically capped and/or limited to a selected network of dental providers in Hong Kong.

 As for individual health insurance plans, dental cover is most often an optional benefit with sub-limits and co-pay.
 The dental coverage may be divided into two categories with different sub-limits: Routine Dental and Major Dental.
 The dental benefits may also be subject to a waiting period varying between 3 to 6 months.